 Bryce joined Watsi on August 6th, 2014.
 Seven years ago, Bryce joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Bryce's most recent donation traveled 8,800 miles to support Yorn, a 42-year-old farmer from Cambodia, to fund surgery so she can use her arm again.
+Bryce's most recent donation traveled 8,200 miles to support Randy, a 49-year-old dedicated father from Philippines, to fund shoulder surgery.

 Yorn is a 42-year-old farmer.
 She works with her husband as a rice farmer during the rainy season.
 In the dry season, they grow vegetables.
 They have three daughters who are in elementary and high school.
 When she is not working, Yorn loves to watch Thai movies or go shopping at the market.
 In June 2021, Yorn fell and badly injured her left elbow.
 She immediately went to visit a traditional healer and also a clinic, but both were unable to treat her injury.
 Over time, her elbow has become swollen and painful and she has lost range of motion.
 Yorn traveled to visit our medical partner, Children's Surgical Centre (CSC), where doctors will perform an open reduction surgery on September 9th.
 This procedure will help her elbow to fully heal and allow her to regain full range of motion.
 Once recovered, she will be able to return to work and do all of her normal activities.
 Now, CSC is requesting $412 to fund Yorn's procedure and care.
 Yorn shared, "I am so happy I can get this surgery, and that I will be able to work again, be comfortable, and help my daughters with everything they need."